Core Components

 Course Offerings

 Scholars will be placed in two of the following courses as determined by the Course Placement Committee (see above).
-Scholars are strongly encouraged to study the course offerings to make an informed decision about which courses, if eligible, they would like to take.
+Scholars are strongly encouraged to study the course offerings to make an informed decision about which course pathways they would like to take.

 American Cultures